Rinsho/RegexContainerUtility/README.md

 # RegexContainerUtility
 Attribute utility for parsing and storing regular expression results into a user-defined container.
+Developed as a proof-of-concept for a much more ambitious project.
+As such it isn't being actively supported.

 ## Usage
 The following classes are in the `RegularExpression.Utility` namespace.